mozilla-l10n/documentation/src/misc/creating_new_repository.md

 A new repository can be created in [this page](https://github.com/organizations/mozilla-l10n/repositories/new), or using the **New** button in the organization’s landing page.

 **Name**: always include the `-l10n` suffix for localization repositories, to differentiate them from other repositories used for tools.
-Notable exceptions to this rule are `appstores` and `www.mozilla.org`.
+Notable exception to this rule is `www.mozilla.org`.

 For example, if the project is *Focus for Android*, a good repository name is `focus-android-l10n`.